Luxury Accommodation in Midlands

 - Nelson Mandela Capture Site – also outside Howick, this site contains a brilliant sculpture.
 The artist Marco Cianfanelli, used 50 steel columns to form a giant portrait of Nelson Mandela.
 The nearby museum tells more about the great man’s capture at this very spot.

-Curry's Post - Centrally located and offering the ideal place from which to explore the Midland’s Meander, Curry’s Post was once a staging post between Durban, the Kimberley diamond fields and the Johannesburg gold fields.
-Historical figures such as Barney Barnato, Cecil John Rhodes, Rudyard Kipling and Winston Churchill past through Curry’s Post.
-Today you can fish, play golf, enjoy watersports on the Midmar Dam, go quad biking and hiking and take a canopy tour in the vicinity.
+- Curry's Post – Once this town was a staging post between Durban, the Kimberley diamond fields and the Johannesburg gold fields.
+Historical figures such as Barney Barnato, Cecil John Rhodes, Rudyard Kipling and Winston Churchill passed through here.
+Today it makes a great base for driving the Meander, as well as fishing, golfing, watersports on the Midmar Dam, quad biking and hiking.

-Mooi River - "Pretty River” in Afrikaans, Mooi River was so named b the early settlers to the region.
-While a number of minor engagements took place at Mooi River during the second Boer War, today it is a holiday-makers paradise offering boating, fly fishing, camping and picnicking all along the river.
-There are a number of stud farms in the Mooi River region offering tours for those interested in horses.
+- Mooi River - "Pretty River” in Afrikaans, Mooi River was so named by early settlers to the region.
+While a number of minor skirmishes took place at Mooi River during the second Boer War, today it entices holiday makers to go boating, fly fishing, camping and picnicking all along the river.
+There are a number of stud farms in the Mooi River region, offering tours for those interested in horses.

 - Buddhist Retreat Centre – members of all faiths and worldviews come to this place of peace in Ixopo to balance body and mind.
 In 2014, CNN named the BRC one of the world's ten best meditation retreats.
 Choose from weekend or longer courses, often with teachers and monks visiting from abroad.
 You may rush in but you’ll float out.